mengqian989/vzlib/medinfo2019/README.md

 - The tendency (fulltext > abstract > title) didn't change.
 - maximin still works better for title.
+- The ari values for abstract+title (0.2259 at the maximum) is similar to the case for the larger data (medline) (0.2520), so we can expect that using full-text data would improve ari for the larger data, too, if they were available.

 What if we look at v-measure-d?